Where do you daydream to travel to after the pandemic? Travel bloggers share their ideas

 You are traveling to Barcelona, one of the most touristic cities in the world, right?
 Unless travellers have a generous budget for accommodation and plan well in advance, they may easily not find a good place to stay, or worse: end up paying high for low-cost rooms.
 But we’re here to help, by picking the best 5 top-rated hostels in Barcelona for under 30€, an exquisite selection of the best accommodation on a budget in the most charming Spanish city.
 Our number 1 tip is: if any of them makes you smile, book it!
 In Barcelona, the best hostels get fully booked in the blink of an eye.
 Continue reading “The best budget hostels in Barcelona”

 All you must know about Antoni Gaudí’s temple

 Barcelona is on top of world tourism.
 The charming capital of Catalonia, in Spain, has beaten the record of 12 million tourists in 2019.
 It is only behind London and Paris in the number of tourists in Europe.
 More than 75% of these visitors are from out of Spain, mostly from France, Germany, Italy, the UK, and the United States.

-What makes Barcelona so attractive is a wide variety of attractions: history, culture, arts, museums, gastronomy, beaches and even mountains, all in one single place with a well-connected network of public transportation.
+What makes Barcelona so attractive is a wide variety of attractions: history, arts, gastronomy, a whole set of hidden gems, beaches and even mountains, all in one single place with a well-connected network of public transportation.
 Amongst so many interesting attractions, there is one big favorite and the most-crowded to visit: Basilica La Sagrada Familia, an unparalleled monument in architecture’s history and a Unesco World Heritage site.
 Continue reading “How to skip the line at La Sagrada Familia in Barcelona”

 Inspiring places for calm, adventure and spiritual evolution